KIS ACTIVESG

 8. Data sources and processing

-The process of integrating ESG factors is based on data extracted from sustainability reports and from the external data provider Sustainalytics, which provides in-depth research, evaluation and analysis on the approach and practices of thousands of companies worldwide in relation to the issues environmental, social and governance.
+The process of integrating ESG factors is based on data extracted from sustainability reports and from the external data providers chosen by the SGR, mainly Sustainalytics and Bloomberg, which provide in-depth research, evaluation and analysis on the approach and practices of thousands of companies worldwide in relation to the issues environmental, social and governance.
 If deemed appropriate, the SGR prepares specific engagement activities with the Issuers for the verification and integration of missing data.

 Data is received through an IT flow established with the provider by the risk management unit.
 The data is stored within the database and on the basis of this data and any additions deriving from the engagement activity, it is used for control purposes, processing internal selection and reporting models.